biomejs/biome/editors/vscode/README.md

 }
 ```

-This configuration sets Rome as the default formatter for JavaScript files.
+This configuration sets Biome as the default formatter for JavaScript files.
 All other files will be formatted using `<other formatter>`

 ## Configuration Resolution

-The extension automatically loads the `rome.json` file from the workspace’s root directory.
+The extension automatically loads the `Biome.json` file from the workspace’s root directory.

-## Rome Resolution
+## Biome Resolution

-The extension tries to use Rome from your project's local dependencies (`node_modules/rome`).
-We recommend adding Rome as a project dependency to ensure that NPM scripts and the extension use the same Rome version.
+The extension tries to use Biome from your project's local dependencies (`node_modules/Biome`).
+We recommend adding Biome as a project dependency to ensure that NPM scripts and the extension use the same Biome version.

-You can also explicitly specify the `rome` binary the extension should use by configuring the `biome.lspBin` setting in your editor options.
+You can also explicitly specify the `Biome` binary the extension should use by configuring the `biome.lspBin` setting in your editor options.

-If the project has no dependency on Rome and no explicit path is configured, the extension uses the Rome version included in its bundle.
+If the project has no dependency on Biome and no explicit path is configured, the extension uses the Biome version included in its bundle.

 ## Usage